tsainez/tsainez.github.io/_posts/2020-05-09-phonetics.md

 # Classifying Sound
 The most basic division of sounds is between the **vowels** and **consonants**, but there are also the **glides** who share properties of both.

 Consonants can be either voiced or voiceless but are made with either a complete closure or a narrowing of the vocal tract.
-You create consonants by blocking or restricting the airflow.
+Consonants are created by blocking or restricting the airflow.
 Vowels, which are usually voiced, are made without much obstruction in the vocal tract.

 * *Note: for all vowels, the tip of your tongue stays down by your lower front teeth.*